Latest News

 Musk, despite multiple traffic problems and driving errors as Tesla teetered into the robotaxi industry after years of broken promises, expanded the service area to Austin and announced last week that it will roll out its services in the San Francisco Bay Area in two months.

-Waymo announced in March that it plans to launch a fully autonomous ride-hailing service in Washington, D.C., next year.
-It has applied to operate autonomous vehicles with a trained specialist at the wheel in Manhattan.
+Waymo announced in March that it plans to launch fully automated ride-hailing services in Washington, D.C., next year.
+It also applied for a New York permit to operate autonomous cars, with a specialist driving the vehicle in Manhattan.
+Last month, it said it would start manually driving the vehicles until the permit is granted.

-Robotaxis, which began as a small Google project for self-driving cars in 2009, and were spun off seven years later, cover over two million miles a week.
+Robotaxis, which began as a small Google project for self-driving cars in 2009, and were spun off seven years later, cover over two million miles per wk autonomously.

 (source: Reuters)